Mori Atlas logo

 Browse a curated selection of national parks and protected areas near Egmont National Park, extending your exploration across New Zealand's Taranaki region and North Island landscapes.
 This geographic overview helps compare unique volcanic terrains, temperate rainforests, and other conservation landmarks, providing rich context for regional protected area discovery.

-Whanganui National Park: A Protected Landscape of River Valleys and Lowland Forests
+Whanganui National Park: Protected Wilderness Landscape and Geographic Context

 Area